ran1tha/corona2/README.md

 At present, the estimated quarantined proportion is 0.7199.
 Here are the forecasts for the next 50 days when the quarantined proportion is doubled and halved.
 ![](images/q.png) <br>

-When the quarantined rate is doubled, both confirmed and unidentified infectives dropped down.
+When the quarantined rate is doubled, both confirmed and unidentified infectives dropped down considerably.
 The rate of quarantining can be increased by strengthening contact tracing.
 However, it is also important to keep the quarantine rate below a threshold value because quarantined people may exceed the capacity quarantine centres can accommodate.

 **Changing the detection rate and recovery rate**